Can the Bible Speak to Valentine’s Day?

-Generosity.
 Our loving God is generous.
 True love always finds expression in generosity.
-The story of A Room for Elisha is a great study in generosity for children.
-(This lesson can be purchased for $5.95.)
+The story of A Room for Elisha is a great study in generosity for younger children and it’s completely free!

 Author, Speaker, Bible Teacher